 4.2.7 Usage with limited manipulation or strength

-Where ICT requires manual actions, the ICT provides features that enable users to make use of the ICT through alternative actions not requiring manipulation, simultaneous action or hand strength.
-This is essential for users with limited manipulation or strength and benefits many more users in different situations.
+Where ICT requires manual actions, the ICT shall provide features that enable users to make use of the ICT through alternative actions not requiring manipulation, simultaneous action or hand strength.

+Note 1: This is essential for users with limited manipulation or strength and benefits many more users in different situations.

-NOTE 1: Examples of operations that users may not be able to perform include those that require fine motor control, path dependant gestures, pinching, twisting of the wrist, tight grasping, or simultaneous manual actions.
+Note 2: Examples of operations that users may not be able to perform include those that require fine motor control, path dependant gestures, pinching, twisting of the wrist, tight grasping, or simultaneous manual actions.